integr8ly/integreatly-operator/README.md

 ### E2E tests

+A `BYPASS_STORAGE_TYPE_CHECK=true` flag is used to allow test to run when the operator is installed using cluster storage.
+This may cause side effects related to the cloud resources test.

 To run E2E tests against a clean OpenShift cluster using operator-sdk, build and push an image to your own quay repo, then run the command below changing the installation type based on which type you are testing:
 ```